 The CARES Act Higher Education Emergency Relief Fund (HEERF) provides funding to institutions for emergency financial aid grants to students whose lives have been disrupted by the coronavirus pandemic.
-Below is Labouré College’s second 30-day report.
+Below is Labouré College’s final 30-day report.

 With regard to the CARES Act Section 18004(a) (1), Labouré College acknowledges and assures that: